 · Soft left liberals (14%)

 Voting companies using different methodologies produced similar groups.
 The point is that the "people" often talked about by populists do not all agree or share the same interests.
-We have commonalities, but we do not agree on many things, and we do not divide neatly into two groups on the left and right.
+We have commonalities, but we do not agree on many things and do not divide neatly into two groups on the left and right.

-The art and science of modern politics is about forming winning electoral coalitions from sufficient voters in these groups.
+The art and science of modern politics is forming winning electoral coalitions from sufficient voters in these groups.
 Brexit may have forced this country to divide into two, but it is generally much messier.
-Parties that represent only one group in the way they speak to many remaining patriots may have passionate and even deep support, but that may not be enough to build a winning coalition in all but a few seats.
-A party that can have passionate rallies may be deep but narrow.
+Parties that represent only one group in the way they speak to many remaining patriots may have passionate and even deep support, but may not be enough to build a winning coalition in all but a few seats.
+Parties that can have passionate rallies may be deep but narrow.
 Electoral success requires breadth, but it may not deliver a wider rally than the party's loyalists.

 Boris Johnson said he reshaped British politics for the better, but even today, despite the right's enthusiasm, the permanent reshaping has turned to dust.